AgbaD/Auto_mail/README.md

 # Auto_mail
-Send personalised emails to multiple addresses at once
+Send personalized emails to multiple addresses at once

 ## Usage
 - Provide a csv file the consists of names and emails of recepients